aamirmd/hospital-query-llm/README.md

 ### Overview

 Welcome to *MediQuery AI*, a project dedicated to bridging the gap between natural human language and complex SQL queries for hospital databases.
-This repository explores the power of Large Language Model (LLM) prompt engineering to convert everyday English text into executable SQL, making data retrieval from healthcare systems more intuitive and accessible.
+This repository explores the power of Large Language Model (LLM) prompt engineering to convert everyday English text into executable SQL, making data retrieval from healthcare databases more intuitive and accessible.

 ### The Challenge